 Again these are more uncomfortable because a larger needle is used in a mid-line approach.

 A small volume of steroid (40mg Kenalog) and long acting local anaesthetic (0.25% Chirocaine) is injected to soothe the nerve roots.

 You may notice an immediate improvement in your sciatic pain, which will hopefully last until you come back to see Mr Fagan in six weeks.

 If the symptoms return in the meantime, you may need further treatment.

 Very rarely (5%) people experience a so called "steroid flare" whereby the symptoms get worse before they get better.

 If this happens, do not worry.
 Nothing is wrong, sit tight with extra painkillers and you will get a good result.

-Mr Fagan has performed thousands of these with successful treatment of patients suffering with sciatica and spinal stenosis.
+Mr Fagan has performed thousands of these, with successful treatment of patients suffering from sciatica and spinal stenosis.